TianchengPAN/STA-663-Final-Project/SGHMC/README.md

-### optimization
+### sghmc
-The folder contains the code and required files for optimization of the algorithm
+The folder contains the code and required files for the main algorithm and the optimization, where `SGHMC_algorithm.py` contains the main part of algorithm
+, and `optimization.ipynb` contains the optimizaiton.

 ### test